Skip to content

 Innovative Plaster Drawing Tools

-1. Trowels: For spreading and smoothing plaster
+1. Trowels: For spreading plaster smoothly

-2. Scrapers: To create lines and textures
+2. Carving tools: To make lines and shapes

 Safety Gear for Working with Plaster

-4. Apron: To shield your clothes from plaster splashes
+4. Apron: Protects your clothes

 Step-by-Step Guide to Creating a Minimalist Plaster Drawing